is a CLAL S.r.l. trademark.

-CLAL (and members of its management team and/or staff, its employees and/or working associates) will not under any circumstances be held liable towards anyone for any damage (including, but not limited to, loss of profit and/or losses, direct or indirect damage of any kind) resulting from the use of this website, data, information or forecasts found on it (including those originating from third parties), or from opinions and recommendations given (including, for example, but not limited to: Farm-gate milk prices, Italy (Lombardy)).
+CLAL (and members of its management team and/or staff, its employees and/or working associates) will not under any circumstances be held liable towards anyone for any damage (including, but not limited to, loss of profit and/or losses, direct or indirect damage of any kind) resulting from the use of these websites and apps, data, information or forecasts found on it (including those originating from third parties), or from opinions and recommendations given (including, for example, but not limited to: Farm-gate milk prices, Italy (Lombardy)).

-Even though the site, data, information and forecasts have been put together with the utmost care, they may contain typing, technical or other errors.
+Even though the sites and apps, data, information and forecasts have been put together with the utmost care, they may contain typing, technical or other errors.

 THE PURPOSE BEHIND THIS NOTICE

 On this page you will find a description of the methods adopted to run the websites www.clal.it, news.clal.it, teseo.clal.it and the CLAL and TESEO apps, with reference to the processing of personal data of “users” consulting them.

 It represents a privacy statement, which has also been drawn up pursuant to art.
 13 of Legislative Decree 196/2003 (Code on the Protection of Personal Data) for those interacting with web services originating from the following addresses: